cossacklabs/product-docs/content/acra/security-controls/searchable-encryption/_index.md

         # simply set `searchable` property to `true`,
         # this feature is disabled by default
         searchable: true
-        # In order to make column searchable with like (applied for AcraEE only)
+        # In order to make column searchable with like (applies for AcraEE only)
         searchable_prefix: <number>
 ```